My Electric Vehicle Adventures

 Back to public chargers.
 Now I start spotting them.
 There are lots, but not in the best places.
 Stirling has dozens at their park and ride car parks, but I never use these.
 I am lucky in Scotland, there is an app, Chargeplace Scotland which has a map of most of the charge points, telling you if they are vacant and what the price per unit is.
 You buy their card for £10 and set up a direct debit to pay at the end of each month for the electricity you have used.
 There are many other apps and payment methods to access chargers across the UK.
 I have heard that Zap Map is a good app and helps you to plan your longer journeys.

 However, I have already come across the dreaded ‘out of order’ signs.
 Luckily, I had chosen to drive a petrol car when I went hillwalking, as the only charger in that remote rural location was out of order.
 I also visited the RSPB reserve at Vane Farm and was delighted to see a signpost in the car park pointing to EV chargers.
 I drove round and round the car park and couldn’t find them.
-They are struggling to get an electrician to install the new chargers.
+They are struggling to get an electrician to install the new charger, if only they knew The Local Electrician, that problem would be solved quickly.
 Then I visited Natural Power in Stirling (on bike) and noticed a skip parked in front of the EV chargers, blocking access to them!
 No wonder most people currently charge at home.
 But if EV’s are to spread into dense city centres where most people don’t own private driveways then public charging is going to have to improve.

 EV’s now come with a green stripe on their number plates to raise awareness of them.
 I truly think that seeing these green stripes on the road did make me think about buying an EV.
 If others can do it, why not me?